By Kate Dee, MD

 The problem with lasers and Intense Pulsed Light (IPL): Most lasers do not work well for melasma.
 Many ablative and non-ablative lasers have been studied, and though some can clear the pigment significantly, these often cause a rebound melasma that can be worse than what you started with, often within 3 months of treatment.
 IPL has been used, but it oftentimes makes the melasma worse instead of better.

-LaseMD: This 1927nm laser was developed in South Korea with treatment of melasma and pigment as a prime goal.
+LaseMD: LaseMD Ultra is a 1927nm laser was developed in South Korea with treatment of melasma and pigment as a prime goal.
 Interestingly, Asian skin can be very difficult to treat due to the tendency towards post-inflammatory hyperpigmentation (PIH).
-LaseMD is a fractional non-ablative laser developed with the ability to use very low energies in order for specific topicals to penetrate the skin in order to maximize their effect.
+LaseMD Ultra is a fractional non-ablative laser developed with the ability to use very low energies in order for specific topicals to penetrate the skin in order to maximize their effect.
 Tranexamic acid (TA) is a topical that has been found to prevent melanogenesis (pigment formation).
 We use a specially developed protocol using LaseMD and TA serum to treat melasma.
 This treatment is well-tolerated and does not require any anesthetic.
 TA can also be prescribed orally (off-label) for melasma as well and is rapidly becoming more popular for this in the US.
 It is very commonly used for this in Asia.